Ram Charan filmography and awards

-Konidela Ram Charan is an Indian actor and producer who works predominantly in Telugu cinema.
+Ram Charan is an Indian actor and producer who works predominantly in Telugu cinema.
 He is one of the highest paid south indian actors.
 He made his acting debut with Chirutha (2007), a box office hit, winning the Filmfare Award for Best Male Debut – South.
 He rose to prominence starring in S. S. Rajamouli's fantasy action film Magadheera (2009), the highest-grossing Telugu film of all time at the time, winning the Filmfare Award for Best Actor – Telugu.
-His notable works include Orange (2010), Racha (2012), Naayak (2013), Zanjeer (2013), Yevadu (2014), Govindudu Andarivadele (2014), and Dhruva (2016).
+His notable works include Orange (2010), Racha (2012), Naayak (2013), Zanjeer (2013), a remake of the 1973 movie of the same name and Yevadu (2014), Govindudu Andarivadele (2014), and Dhruva (2016).
 Charan then starred in the blockbusters Rangasthalam (2018), winning his second Filmfare Award for Best Actor - Telugu.
 His career highest grossing movie as a solo lead is Rangasthalam (2018).
-He also starred in commercial unsuccessful films like Vinaya Vidheya Rama (2019) and Game Changer (2025).
-He also starred in as second lead in S.S Rajamouli's film RRR (2022) and made an extended cameo role in Acharya (2022).
-His next film is Peddi scheduled to release on 27 March 2026 on the occasion of his 41st birthday.
+He also starred in commercially unsuccessful films like Vinaya Vidheya Rama (2019) and Game Changer (2025).
+He also starred in as one of leads in S.S Rajamouli's blockbuster film RRR (2022) and made an extended cameo role in Acharya (2022).

 In 2016, Charan launched his own production house Konidela Production Company, which has notably backed Khaidi No. 150 (2017) and Sye Raa Narasimha Reddy (2019).